corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 * A node runs within a [Java Virtual Machine (JVM)](https://www.infoworld.com/article/3272244/what-is-the-jvm-introducing-the-java-virtual-machine.html) and has a unique network identity running the Corda software.
 * The node interfaces with the outside world through:
   * The [network](key-concepts-ecosystem.md), which lets it interact with other nodes.
-  * Remote Procedure Call (RPC), which lets the node's owner interact with it.
+  * Remote procedure Call (RPC), which lets the node's owner interact with it.
 * You can add extra functions to your node by installing [CorDapps](cordapp-overview.md) in the plugin registry.
 CorDapps are distributed applications that let you accomplish different objectives with Corda.

 ## Video